hackerman-jpeg/YouTube_Downloader/README.md

 If you choose to download videos or convert videos to MP3, you'll be asked to enter a URL or the path to a file containing multiple URLs:

 `Enter a URL or the path to a file containing multiple URLs:` Enter the URL of the YouTube video you want to download or the path to a file with multiple YouTube video URLs.

+>  The URL needs to be the full URL shown in web address bar, usually has `watch=` near the end.

 Watch the script work its magic. 🎉 Your video(s) will be downloaded or converted to MP3 based on your choice.